There are too many people to mention involved in LocalGov Drupal. Here's a selection from all of our disciplines.

 Maria is a qualified Web Accessibility Specialist, experienced front end developer and an owner of supplier agency Agile Collective.
 She leads on accessibility for LocalGov Drupal and brings great passion and empathy for the end user.

 Tim is a director of Data Content Reach and our comms lead.
 He has a background in independent publishing and campaigning.
-He’s passionate about co-operatives and has been a director of several.
+He’s passionate about co-operatives and is a director of several.

 We've been overwhelmed by the support LocalGov Drupal has received down the years.
 Here's a roll call of people we'd like to thank.